 9. Sylvia Fowles

-As one of the best players in the WNBA, Sylvia Fowles has been nothing short of dominant as a six-time All-Star, three-time Defensive Player of the Year, two-time WNBA Champion, and the 2017 WNBA MVP.
+As one of the best players in the WNBA, Sylvia Fowles has been nothing short of dominant as a seven-time All-Star, four-time Defensive Player of the Year, two-time WNBA Champion and the 2017 WNBA MVP.

 She’s a member of the LSU Athletics Hall of Fame, and her No. 34 is retired by LSU women’s basketball

 8. Lt.
 Gen. Terry Gabreski